 systemctl is-failed nginx # Returns "failed" or "active"

-# List all loaded services
+# List all currently loaded services

 systemctl list-units --type=service

-# List only running services
+# List only services that are actively running

 systemctl list-units --type=service --state=running